Bud Cauley: Professional career

 After finishing his junior year at Alabama, Cauley qualified for the 2011 U.S. Open and decided to turn professional, foregoing his senior season.
 Cauley did not miss a cut in the first four PGA Tour events he played, which included a T4 at the Viking Classic.
 He also finished T4 at the Nationwide Tour's Utah Championship.
 Cauley made the cut at the 2011 U.S. Open, finishing T63 and guaranteeing a bypass to the second stage of Q School.

 Cauley also finished third at the 2011 Frys.com Open, earning $340,000.
 In 2011, Cauley earned $735,150 in eight PGA Tour starts.
 He finished the equivalent of 116th on the 2011 money list, joining Gary Hallberg, Scott Verplank, Phil Mickelson, Justin Leonard, Ryan Moore, and Tiger Woods as those who avoided Q school and went directly to the PGA Tour after college.

 In 2012, Cauley's had four top-10 finishes; he was in the top 100 in the Official World Golf Ranking by the end of July of that year.

 In 2013, Cauley made only 10 cuts in 24 events.
 He played in the Web.com Tour Finals and finished 18th to retain his PGA Tour card for 2014.

+In June 2018, Cauley suffered five broken ribs, a broken left leg and a collapsed lung in car crash in Dublin, Ohio.
+In October 2018, Cauley returned to golf and he played some events over the next two years.
+However, he developed medical complications in September 2020.
+He did not play professionally until a Korn Ferry Tour event in January 2024.